polachandu/React/README.md

+* To get react into our app there are two ways one is via CDN link and other is via npm.
+* via CDN links it is not a preferred way into our project because it make a network call and it's a costly operation
+* Get react through package command -> npm install react. react is a normal dependency
+* npm install react-dom is to install react-dom
 * npm is a package manager but not node package manager.
 * Package and dependencies are same thing.
 * package.json is a configurations for npm.